 The Horobin Sports Awards

-The Horobin Sports Awards are made to postgraduate students of any gender, in any subject, working towards any graduate-level qualification of the University of Cambridge, who are of international standard in any sport.
+The Horobin Sports Awards are made to postgraduate students of any gender, in any subject, working towards any postgraduate-level qualification of the University of Cambridge, who are of international standard in any sport.
 In cases of doubt, the College will take advice on the international level of applicants’ sporting achievement from experts nominated by the College on the advice of the University of Cambridge’s Director of Sport.
-Two £5,000 awards will be made in 2020-21.
+Two £5,000 awards will be made.
 Homerton also has a fund to which College athletes can apply for support towards the additional costs of participating in sport - which might include costs of personal equipment, travel, and attendance at training camps.

 To be considered for an Award, you must:

 - Have been made an offer by the University of Cambridge of a place on a postgraduate course, and been accepted by Homerton College for membership.

 - Write to Dr Melanie Keene, Graduate Tutor, indicating your wish to be considered for an Award, including a short statement (one page of A4) detailing your international-level sporting achievements.
 A copy of your statement should also be copied to Kelly Collinwood, Graduate Administrator.

 - The deadline for applications has passed for this year.
 Details of forthcoming competitions will be announced in the near future.

 Our award holders